Counter Cruise Cosmic Carnival July 1982

 Alternating mud and dust, compounded by a lack of external support and the lure of the Green Gathering saw the rest drift away during the following week and by the 26th there were just ten people left.
 They too soon left.
 Over at the Green Gathering Brig was publishing the last editions of the Greenham Free Press and raising funds for the Greenham Seven fines.
 Greenham Festival had ended and hopes of a permanent settlement postponed for another day.

 For the vast majority of those who came from Stonehenge the Counter Cruise Cosmic Carnival was, as Brig says, “never going to be anything other than a passing stop on the annual d-i-y free festival circuit as an alternative to the previous favourite of Inglestone Common.”
-For many of the women at the main gate camp the festival, or the controversy it brought, was counter-productive.
+For many of the women at the main gate camp however, the festival, or the controversy it brought, was counter-productive.

 For Green activists Greenham Festival was an invaluable dry run for the occupation of USAF Molesworth, the second Cruise missile base, two years later.
 All the same ingredients were there; a squatted site, travellers taking the site, the attempt to create a permanent settlement, nonviolent direct action, media silence, a smear campaign and CND ambivalence.